DominicSimpson/portfolio/learnings/http.md

-## 5. Configure the options argument of the fetch method to make GET and POST methods
+## 5. Configure the options argument of the fetch method to make GET and POST requests